The Ultimate K-Swap Installation Guide

 Engine Control Unit (ECU)

-The engine control unit, or ECU for short, is the circuit board that keeps your brand-new K-Swap running.
-The ECU controls everything in the engine, from spark to fuel, and with a combination of all the sensors, everything runs perfectly.
+The ECU controls everything in and on the engine from spark to fuel, and, with a combination of all the sensors, everything runs perfectly.

 The most popular option would be a K-Pro ECU made by Hondata and essentially a board that bolts into the stock ecu, converting it to be fully reprogrammable.

-With this fitted, you can take it to your tuner and get the most out of your brand-new setup, with extra added features, such as launch control.
+With this fitted, you can take it to your tuner and get the most out of your brand-new setup, with extra added motorsport features, such as launch control.

 If you need more controllability than a K-Pro can handle, Haltech is one of the best standalone options for engine management.